UniLauX/Pairwise-NMS/README.md

 https://arxiv.org/abs/1901.03796

-This work targeting on cure the GreedyNMS (a post-processing step for Object detection), and code will be avaliable soon.
+This work targeting on cure the GreedyNMS (a post-processing step for Object detection).